Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 **Options**: Configure height and width, see **Style Settings>Pictures>Image Wall**

 the more pictures you put in a picture wall, the more your picture wall will look seamless.
-To remove empty spaces and get a neat-looking picture wall, (see **Style Settings>Dune>Pictures>Image Wall**) and adjust H/W sliders accordingly.
-Remember to keep an empty line between each line of pictures.
+To remove empty spaces and get a neat-looking picture wall, (see **Style Settings>Dune>Pictures>Image Wall**) adjust both H/W sliders accordingly.
+Remember to keep an empty line between each line of pictures (see template above).

 <br>